Hunting Key Levels With the Envelopes Indicator

 The third aspect we mentioned was that moving averages are inherently a lagging indicator.
-This is because the price data always incorporates periods of the past, so that inflexions in the market's direction will always be reflected more slowly by a moving average than by the price itself.
+This is because the price data always incorporates periods of the past, so that inflexions in the market's direction will always be reflected more slowly by a moving average, rather than by the price itself.

 Turning Points in Market Price

-Now, let's go back to our second point, which was the trend-following aspect.
+Now let's go back to our second point, which was the trend-following aspect.
 There are two ways of looking at the same indicator.
-To reiterate, we said a breakout may result in an enduring trend, but more frequently we will see the trend break down and prices will revert to a previous range.
+To reiterate, we stated before that a breakout may result in an enduring trend, but more frequently we will see the trend break down, and prices revert to a previous range.

-The settings I used for the Envelopes were a period of 50, a deviation of 0.15% with a method type of EMA applied to the close.
-I have also added a regular EMA with a period of 50, which is the green, dotted line that lies in the middle of the envelopes.
-I set the Williams %R to a period of 50 also.
+The settings we used for the Envelopes were a period of 50, a deviation of 0.15%, with a method type of the EMA applied to the close.
+We also added a regular EMA with a period of 50, which is the green, dotted line that lies in the middle of the envelopes.
+We set the Williams %R to a period of 50 also.

 The rules for this system would be:

-- enter a long if the price breaks (that is closes) below the lower envelope and %R shows oversold;
+- Enter a long if the price breaks (closes) below the lower envelope and %R shows that it is oversold

-- enter a short if the price breaks above (that is closes) above the upper envelope and %R shows overbought.
+- Enter a short if the price breaks above (closes) above the upper envelope and %R shows that it is overbought

 The system described above is just an example, of course.
 To really fine-tune what you are doing, you should thoroughly backtest your strategies.
-A good way to do this is with the Trading Simulator which comes as part of MetaTrader 4 Supreme Edition.
-MT4SE is available as a free download and offers a more extensive choice of indicators than you will find in the standard version of MT4.
+A good way to do this is with the 'trading simulator' which comes as part of the MetaTrader Supreme Edition plugin.
+MTSE is available as a free download, and offers a more extensive range of indicators compared to what you will find in the standard versions of MetaTrader 4 and MetaTrader 5.

 Envelopes Indicator: Conclusion